dateng2016/notes/voice_agent.md

 Add special instructions in the text box

 ## 9.23

-# * DELIVERY ZONE set up for Mattenga.
+# \* DELIVERY ZONE set up for Mattenga.
 Vector store set up.

-# * Set up the agent according to all their account settings.
+# \* Set up the agent according to all their account settings.

-## TODO 9.24
+## TODO 10.2

+-   Do you deliver to heritage hills?
+Fix the delivery zone issue
+-   I have a `build your own`... connect to team member